 The Adirondack Almanack publishes occasional Forest Ranger incident reports which form a stern reminder that wilderness conditions can change suddenly and accidents happen.
-Hikers and campers should be aware of the latest weather conditions and carry adequate gear and supplies.
+Be aware of the latest weather conditions and carry adequate gear and supplies.

 Fire Danger: LOW

-Central Adirondacks Weather
+** Central Adirondacks Lower Elevation Weather

-Sunday: Mostly sunny, with a high near 54.
+Sunday: Cloudy, with a high near 22.

 The National Weather Service provides a weather forecast for elevations above 3000 feet and spot forecasts for the summits of a handful of the highest peaks in Clinton, Essex and Franklin counties.
 [LINK]